hannahwoodward/scroll-sentinel/README.md

 const item = {
   element: SOME_EL,   // REQUIRED could be a DOM node, array, object, etc,
   fx: ( el ) => {},  // REQUIRED the callback to run on the element
-  dyThrottle: true   // DEFAULT: true - set to false if you would like the callback to be run on every frame };
+  dsThrottle: true   // DEFAULT: true - set to false if you would like the callback to be run on every frame };
 const sm = new ScrollSentinel({
   items: [ item ]